-- Vinyasa : One of the most unique part adjoined and assimilated with Ashtanga Vinyasa Yoga is vinyasa: the synchronization of flow of the posture.
-It offers you to practice with the continuous and rhythmic flow which supports you to adjust with new posture one the one hand.
+- Vinyasa: One of the unique parts adjoined and assimilated with Ashtanga Vinyasa Yoga is vinyasa: the synchronization of flow of the posture.
+It offers you to practice with the continuous and rhythmic flow which supports you to adjust with new posture on the one hand.
 On the other, it creates more heat on your body which exits toxins out of your body through the medium of perspiration as well as of breathing.
 This style of practice also makes you feel agile and concentrated in asana as you continue your practice.
 It enhances your arduousness as well as the vigour.

-- Bandha : The third quint-essential part of Ashtanga Vinyasa Yoga is bandha means lock.
-The lock of your throat through lowering your chin slightly while raising the sternum is called Jalandhara bandha.
-The squeeze of your abdomen, 2 inches below the navel centre is called Uddiyana bandha, the third one is Mula bandha which is also called root lock at the pelvic floor.
-The lock of the root is felt at the perineum, the place between anus and the scrotum for the male and for the female it is between the part of vagina and the anus.
+- Bandha: The third quint-essential part of Ashtanga Vinyasa Yoga is bandha means a lock.
+The lock of your throat through lowering your chin slightly while raising the sternum is called Jalandhara Bandha.
+The squeeze of your abdomen, 2 inches below the navel center is called Uddiyana Bandha, the third one is Mula bandha which is also called root lock at the pelvic floor.
+The lock of the root is felt at the perineum, the place between the anus and the scrotum for the male and for the female it is between the part of the vagina and the anus.
 These three locks are as important it is as to practice aforementioned fundamentals of the Ashantaga Vinyasa Yoga.